trevortombe/covidgraphs/README.md

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 104,209/day over the past week and 105,089/day the week prior.
+Our 7-day average pace of giving shots: 91,288/day over the past week and 107,954/day the week prior.

-We’re now 81% below our June 30 peak average of 542,779.
+We’re now 83% below our June 30 peak average of 542,779.

-On pace for 75%+ age 12+ fully vaxxed by October 31
+On pace for 75%+ age 12+ fully vaxxed by November 9

 There are now 7.8 million doses in inventory waiting for arms